 - Papulosquamous – A variety of lumps and scaly areas.

 Some people may experience the following symptoms and related rash signs:

 - Bumps on the skin.

-If you have a new rash and have a fever or some other general illness associated with the rash, it would be best to see your doctor.
-They can also accumulate more significant rash symptoms, for example wheezing or dangerously low blood pressure.
+If you have a new rash and have a fever or other general illness associated with the inflammation, it would be best to see your doctor.
+They can also accumulate more significant rash symptoms, for example, wheezing or dangerously low blood pressure.

 Hives are very itchy, while other drug-caused rashes are mildly itchy, if at all.

 - Infection – An area of the body that has been infected by a virus, bacteria, or fungus can develop a rash.
 A viral rash can be symmetrical and occur anywhere on the body.
 Bacterial rashes vary widely in color and shape.

 - Fungal eruptions: These are usually bright red and may not have a border.
 The cause of the infection will determine treatment.

 - Drug rashes: Some medications can cause a skin rash as a side effect.